Dennis-Koch/threadly-streaming/README.md

    > run_logic_that_works_with_state_of_foo()  // fooValue2 is used in the logic
    > clearFooState()                           // no we clear fooValue2 from the foo state. it is now null, but not fooValue1 like before
-...  !!                                        // at this moment - we are still somewhere within the initial call to run_logic - we have lost our fooValue1 state! clearFooState()                                // no we think we clear fooValue1 from the foo state. but it was already null
+...  !!                                        // at this moment - we are still somewhere within the initial call to run_logic - we have lost our fooValue1 state! clearFooState()                                // now we think we clear fooValue1 from the foo state. but it was already null
 ```

 But of course we can fix this, right?
 We have solved problems of this kind already a lot and we are all experts in